Skip to main content Skip to complementary content

 }

-• XML: Enter the body of the message in the XML format.
+• XML: Enter the body of the message in the XML format in the text frame under the dropdown list.
 You can define a placeholder using the Data Shaping Selector Language syntax to have some parts dynamically filled with the value extracted from the incoming record.
 Example:

 <user>